CreativePhilip/OperatingSystemsLaboratories/lab2/README.md

 To ensure results consistent across algorithms a robust backend was required.
 To achieve that I have created a Simulation class responsible for the main execution "loop" as well as statistical data collection.
 An algorithm was just a plugin into the class.
-Again to ensure consistency I have created a type that the functions performing process selecting had to conform to.
+Again to ensure consistency I have created a type that the functions performing request selecting had to conform to.
 ```python
 ALGO_LAMBDA: Type = Callable[[RequestQueue, ReadRequest, int], Tuple[Optional[ReadRequest], int]]